Czech Airlines: The 1990s and 2000s

 On 1 January 1991, Czechoslovak Airlines split into two companies: Czechoslovak Airlines, which would become Czech Airlines, and Slov Air, which had previously been a subsidiary of the original Czechoslovak Airlines.
 The division of Czechoslovak Airlines ownership in 1991 between the governing bodies of the Czech and Slovak parts of Czechoslovakia had no connection to the split of Czechoslovakia two years later, in January 1993.

 The post-split Czechoslovak Airlines became privatized in 1992.
 Air France and the European Bank for Reconstruction and Development owned 19.1% of shares of the new company, while the Fund of National Ownership of the Czech Republic owned 49.3%.
 Czech Insurance Company owned 4.5%, the city of Prague owned 3.5%, and the last 2.3% was split evenly between three Slovak cities: Bratislava, Kosice, and Poprad.

-After the breakup of the Czechoslovak Federation, the airline in May 1995 adopted its present name.
+After the breakup of the Czechoslovak Federation in 1992, the airline adopted its present name on March 26, 1995.
 By the late 1990s, most of its Soviet aircraft had either been sold to other airlines or retired (a number were preserved), replaced with Western models such as the Boeing 737, Airbus A310 and Airbus A320. ČSA became a full member of the SkyTeam alliance on 18 October 2000.
 As of March 2007, the airline, with 5,440 employees, was owned by the Czech Ministry of Finance (56.92%), the Czech Consolidation Agency (34.59%), and other Czech institutions.

 On 1 January 2010, the whole non-office ground staff of ČSA was transferred to the ČSA Support subsidiary, now named Czech Airlines Handling S.R.O.
 In February 2010, ČSA sold off its duty-free shops to another entity.
 EU competition regulators began an investigation into Czech Airlines on 23 February 2011, stating that it doubted the loss-making concern could return to viability and comply with European Union state aid regulations.